vertigis/meridian-design/docs/design-language.md

 ### Button Styles

-There are three general styles we will use in our applications.
-Default, Outlined and Text.
-Where these are used is completely dependant on their importance, as well as purpose.
 Large buttons work well when there are specific CTA's (Call to Action) that the user must perform, so you want them to be more visually dominant.
 Outlined buttons provide more visual weight and loudness, without being overpowering like the default style.
 Secondary actions, or actions that are of lower importance work well with the outlined button style.
 Text buttons work well for items that that are much lower on the informational heirarchy, such as legal and copyright links.

----

 <ButtonStyles />